 Moms have a lot of roles to play.
 Chef, cleaner, teacher, family coordinator, chauffeur, cheerleader.
-You name it, we take on those roles! & papas — in this modern day we’re seeing baby wearing dads & dads who frankly are much more involves in home management!
+You name it, we take on those roles!
+But let’s not forget the papas!
+In this modern day we’re seeing baby wearing dads & dads who frankly are much more involves in home management!

 parenting is the TOUGHEST job. yes it’s the most rewarding, but when one’s not present a majority of the time, it’s hard to find those moments of joy. time management is a daily struggle. but, as a mama to 2 toddlers, entrepreneur, married to another entrepreneur, if I can find plenty of opportunities to have mindful moments throughout the day – SO CAN YOU!